synqs/pennylane-ls/README.md

 - Add Operations and Observables that correspond to your machine

 Of course specify name, author, version, etc for your plugin and/or device.

+## ToDo / Future steps
+- Develop a pennylane_ls template for other groups in the community to use this general approach.
+  - In that, move _pre_apply()_ and _post_apply()_ to the framework device such that _prepare_initial()_ and _finishing()_ (to be renamed) are always printed and only the specific operations of the experiment need to be specified in the device.

+- Give operations parameter ranges that don’t break the lab
+- Triggering of hardware, i.e. cameras, that are not coordinated by Labscript.
+(Set Zyla to acquire in SoPa)
+- Potentially implement useful applications for the plugin in the lab, e.g. scanning paramters, plotting images/histograms, …
+- Find higher-level operations for SoPa
+- Calibrate NaLi Rabi/X rotation angle relative to time